-The Great Melt Up in stocks continued in January, and then it didn’t.
+The Great Melt Up in Stocks Continued, Until it Didn’t

 After a January peak driven by economic optimism for US tax reform, a swift 10% decline ensued triggered by several factors: an early year rise in interest rates; the tweeter-in-chief’s tough tariff talk drew an immediate market response that a trade war was imminent; and the latest 2.5% selloff was based on comments from the new federal reserve chief who suggested he would raise rates gradually if the economic data showed continued strength; the same line the fed has repeated for the past couple years.